Psychological Therapy for Alopecia & Hair Loss

 Specialist emotional support for the psychological impact of hair loss.

-From a Consultant Clinical Psychologist with extensive experience in appearance change.
+From a Consultant Clinical Psychologist specialising in working with people with a visible difference or appearance change.

 Psychological therapy offers a confidential, supportive space to talk through what you're experiencing and help you develop ways to cope that feel manageable and realistic.